postmanlabs/labs-docs/v6/postman/collection_runs/running_multiple_iterations.md

 ### Switching between iterations

-To quickly jump between iterations, you can click one of the numbers on the right sidebar, each of which represents one iteration.
+To quickly jump between iterations, you can click one of the numbers on the right sidebar.
+Each number represents one iteration.

 ### Using green and red filters

 The left sidebar contains three filters, which you can use to show all, passed, or failed tests.
-These filters are useful when you look for tests that failed so you can quickly find bugs in your API.
+These filters are useful to help you quickly find bugs in your API.

 [![collection runner filters](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039741.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59039741.png)